 NOTICE - Never use an auxiliary or convection gauge to automatically turn off the Ion Gauge when the Ion Gauge filament in use is constructed of tungsten.
 The response time of other gauges may not allow for timely turn off of the tungsten filament possibly leading to filament damage.
-Always turn off the IG filament (tungsten) manually before pressure is allowed to rise above 1.00E-03 (1.00×10^{-3}) Torr.
+Always turn off the IG filament (tungsten) manually before pressure is allowed to rise above 1 x 10-3 Torr.